General Data Protection Regulation (GDPR) Training.

 GDPR training for Clinical/Counselling Psychologists, Psychotherapists and Counsellors in Private Practice.

 The General Data Protection Regulation (GDPR) came into force on May 25th 2018, replacing the Data Protection Act.
-Nine months later, some myths persist about what GDPR means for psychologists, psychotherapists and counsellors in private practice.
+One year on, some myths persist about what GDPR means for psychologists, psychotherapists and counsellors in private practice.
 This webinar dispels these myths and explains in easy to follow steps what is needed to adhere to GDPR.
 I ran this course twenty times prior to May 25th 2018 and continue to run it for those new to private practice

 This 120 minute webinar will be delivered to groups of six and will help you to:

 1. Understand the regulations and how they apply to your private practice.